 Biophilia is defined as the inherent human inclination to affiliate with nature.
 The idea of biophilia originates in the understanding that humans have biologically developed over time in response to natural forces or living systems.
 The human body, mind, and senses have developed in a bio-centric world, and therefore, our species’ inherent inclination is to respond to natural forces.

-Biophilic designs aim to create a good habitat for people in the modern built environment and are known to reduce stress, improve cognitive function and creativity, advance people’s health, fitness, and well-being.
-The biophilic design framework consists of three kinds of experiences of nature including direct experience of nature, the indirect experience of nature, and the experience of space and place.
+Biophilic designs aim to create a good habitat for people in the modern built environment and are known to reduce stress, improve cognitive function and creativity, and advance people’s health, fitness, and well-being.
+The biophilic interior design framework consists of three kinds of experiences of nature including the direct experience of nature, the indirect experience of nature, and the experience of space and place.

 Direct experience of nature refers to actual contact of nature in the built environment which can be introduced in the form of natural light, air, plants, water features, landscapes, and more.
 Indirect experience of nature refers to contact with the image of nature, living systems, and natural processes.
-Experience of space and place refers to elements such as prospect and refuge, mystery, risk, and peril, etc. This pattern is more related to the spatial features, characteristics of nature, and natural processes.
+Experience of space and place refers to elements such as prospect and refuge, mystery, risk, peril, etc. This pattern is more related to the spatial features, characteristics of nature, and natural processes.

 Biomorphic is derived from Greek words Bioic (life, living) and μορφή (form).
 Biomorphism refers to designing shapes and forms that are inspired by nature.
 Biomorphic forms and patterns are one of the components of biophilic design.
 They refer to the indirect experience of nature in the form of contours, patterns, textures, or numerical arrangements that occur in the natural world.